 Example #1 – Supply and demand

-This example of Economics is the most basic concepts of free-market economics that help in determining the right price for a good or service.
+This example of Economics is the most basic concept of free-market economics that helps in determining the right price for a good or service.
 E.g. a startup company wants to introduce a fresh product into the market and wants to find the right price for its product.
 Let’s say the product costs $100 to the company and the production capacity is 5000 units.
 So the company surveyed to measure the demand for the product at different prices as shown below and calculates the profits.

 We can see in the graph that demand decreases upon price rise.

 The best price is $190 where the company makes the highest profits.

 When a particular course of action is chosen by forgoing other is referred to as opportunity cost. i.e. when you choose something, you have to pay the cost of not choosing the next best alternative.
 E.g. let’s say Martha has $20000 that she could either invest in fixed deposits, earn an annual return of 10% compounded annually, or use the amount for higher studies.
 Martha chose to invest the money in her studies.
 The opportunity cost is the 10% return (that gets compounded annually).

 Example #3 – Sunk Cost

 Sunk cost cannot be recovered back.
 It is an irretrievable cost.
 E.g. a pharmaceutical company wants to launch a new medicine.
 It spends $.5 million to conduct research and development programs for their new product.
 The study says that medicine has multiple side effects and hence cannot be marginally produced.
 The $5 million spends on R & D is a sunk cost and it should not affect the decision making.